arkadiko-dao/oracle-node/README.md

 ## Signing

-Each node has its own private and public key.
-The node can use the private key to sign a message and create a signature.
+Each node has its own private key, and derived public key.
+A node can use the private key to sign a price message and create a signature.
 By taking the signature and message, the oracle smart contract can recover the public key used to sign the message.
 The recovered public key is checked against a list of trusted public keys to decide if the signature should be accepted.
+If the price message has been tampered with then the recovered public key will be wrong, and thus not trusted.

 Recovering the public key is possible using the clarity function [secp256k1-recover?](https://docs.stacks.co/docs/write-smart-contracts/clarity-language/language-functions#secp256k1-recover).